CapricanDRJ/HadesStarCommunityData/docs/corp/ab15337bbf806c866d0d0d0e38fcc36569311fcd8ddabd18f8e938df434dc752/index.md

 ```
 Be friendly and respectful to one another.
-Requirement: Active and have fun.}
+Requirement: Active and have fun.
 ```
 ### Whitestar Bonus ❌